klis87/redux-requests/packages/redux-saga-requests/README.md

 you don't need to worry that Axios interceptors would be shared across multiple requests
 - `onRequest`, `onSuccess`, `onError` and `onAbort` interceptors, you can attach your sagas (or simple functions) to them to define a global behaviour for a given event type
+- optional `requestsPromiseMiddleware`, which promisifies requests actions dispatch, so you can wait in your react components to get request response, the same way like you can do this with `redux-thunk`

 ## Installation [:arrow_up:](#table-of-content)